How Much Does It Cost To Remortgage?

 Will I need a solicitor?

 When you remortgage to a new lender, a solicitor or conveyancer will handle the necessary paperwork.
 Don't worry, most lenders will either provide their own legal team for free or offer a cashback option to cover these costs.
-However, there may be other fees depending on your situation / your property, such as additional legal costs for leasehold properties or if you are adding (or removing) someone to your mortgage.
+However, there may be other fees depending on your situation / your property, such as additional legal costs for leasehold properties or if you are adding (or removing) someone on your mortgage.

 Will my current lender offer me a better deal?